 🌀 Welcome to The Ganga Files

-Stories, insights, practices, and transmissions—woven from devotion, remembrance, and lived experience.
+Stories, insights, practices, and transmissions—woven from lived experience and the Field itself.

-Fragments of the sacred pulled from the current and offered here, one ripple at a time.
+They are codes — fragments of the sacred pulled from the current and placed in your hands, one ripple at a time.

 Born from the deep waters of becoming,